-- As part of an ongoing effort to use RFC 8499 terminology, primaries can now be used as a synonym for masters in named.conf.
-Similarly, notify primary-only can now be used as a synonym for notify master-only.
-The output of rndc zonestatus now uses primary and secondary terminology.
-[GL #1948] - The default value of max-stale-ttl has been changed from 12 hours to 1 day and the default value of stale-answer-ttl has been changed from 1 second to 30 seconds, following RFC 8767 recommendations.
+- When serve-stale is enabled and stale data is available, named now returns stale answers upon encountering any unexpected error in the query resolution process.
+This may happen, for example, if the fetches-per-server or fetches-per-zone limits are reached.
+In this case, named attempts to answer DNS requests with stale data, but does not start the stale-refresh-time window.
+[GL #2434] - The default value of max-stale-ttl has been changed from 12 hours to 1 day and the default value of stale-answer-ttl has been changed from 1 second to 30 seconds, following RFC 8767 recommendations.
 [GL #2248] - The SONAMEs for BIND 9 libraries now include the current BIND 9 version number, in an effort to tightly couple internal libraries with a specific release.
 This change makes the BIND 9 release process both simpler and more consistent while also unequivocally preventing BIND 9 binaries from silently loading wrong versions of shared libraries (or multiple versions of the same shared library) at startup.
 [GL #2387] - When check-names is in effect, A records below an \spf, \spf\rate, or \spf\verify label (which are employed by the exists SPF mechanism defined in RFC 7208 section 5.7/appendix D.1) are no longer reported as warnings/errors.
 [GL #2377]